 The Prairie Homestead

 Jill, her husband Christian, and their three children live on 67 acres in Wyoming.
-Both she and her husband are self-described "city kids" who purchased the land with zero experience and big dreams.
+She and her husband are self-described "city kids" who purchased the land with zero experience and big dreams.

-Jill nails it when she says that you don't need to go into homesteading already knowing what you're doing.
-With hard work and a willingness to learn and keep going, you can do it.
+Jill nails it when she says you don't need to go into homesteading already knowing what you're doing.
+You can do it with hard work and a willingness to learn and keep going.

 They also have a podcast, Old Fashioned On Purpose, with advice from experienced homesteaders of all sorts.